Poland to build anti-refugee wall on Belarus border

 The latest upsurge in wall-building began with Greece, which said last week it had completed a 40-km fence on its border with Turkey to keep out potential Afghan refugees.

-And Turkey began building a 3-metre high concrete barrier on its 241-km border with Iran for the same reason.
+And Turkey has started building a 3-metre high concrete barrier on its 241-km border with Iran for the same reason.

 "The Afghan crisis is creating new facts in the geopolitical sphere and at the same time it is creating possibilities for migrant flows," Greece's citizens' protection minister Michalis Chrisochoidis said.